ucb-bar/chipyard/docs/Chipyard-Basics/Initial-Repo-Setup.rst

     conda activate chipyard

-We recommend that you add this "activate" command your ``.bashrc`` (or other environment setup file).
+We recommend that you add this "activate" command to your ``.bashrc`` (or other environment setup file).

 Fetch Chipyard Sources
 ~~~~~~~~~~~~~~~~~~~~~~